ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 Steps 1 and 2 do not apply to HCX installations on vCenter Server with Hybridity Bundle instances.
 {:note}

-1. Select the check box to confirm that you agree with the 12-month agreement associated with ordering the HCX service.
+1. Select the checkbox to confirm that you agree with the 12-month agreement for ordering the HCX service.
-2. If using BYOL for your NSX license, select the check box to confirm that your NSX license is either Advanced or Enterprise edition.
+2. If you want to use your own NSX license (BYOL), select the checkbox to confirm that your NSX license is either Advanced or Enterprise edition.
 3. Specify the **HCX Network Connection** by selecting one of the following options:
   * **Public Network:** HCX creates an encrypted connection between sites over the public network.
 License registration and metering are performed over the public network.
   * **Private Interconnect:** HCX creates an encrypted connection between sites over the private network.
 License registration and metering are performed over the public network.